Kathleen Kennedy (producer): 1978–2011

-Kennedy was a producer on Spielberg's films: War of the Worlds and Munich (both 2005), the latter of which earned her an Academy Award nomination.
+Kennedy was a producer on the Spielberg films War of the Worlds and Munich (both 2005), the latter of which earned her an Academy Award nomination.
 Marshall and Kennedy were producers for the US versions of two Studio Ghibli animated features Ponyo (2009) and The Secret World of Arrietty (2012).
 She also produced Spielberg's Lincoln (2012), which was nominated for seven Golden Globes and twelve Academy Awards.

+2012–present

-In May 2012, she stepped down from Kennedy/Marshall, leaving Marshall as sole principal of their film company.
+In May 2012, she stepped down from The Kennedy/Marshall Company, leaving Marshall as sole principal of their film company.
 In the following month, Kennedy became co-chair of Lucasfilm Ltd. alongside George Lucas.
 On October 30, 2012, when Lucas sold his company to Disney, Kennedy was promoted to president.
-In 2018, Kennedy's contract to remain president of Lucasfilm was extended another three years, through October 30, 2021.

-In 2019, Kennedy was appointed an honorary commander of the Order of the British Empire, for services to film production in the United Kingdom.
-In that same year, it was announced that she would receive the BAFTA Fellowship in 2020.
+She played a key role in revitalizing Star Wars, overseeing the sequel trilogy starting with The Force Awakens in 2015 and the acclaimed spin-off Rogue One.
+Kennedy also expanded the franchise into streaming with series like The Mandalorian and Andor.

+Despite this success, her future at Lucasfilm has been the subject of speculation.
+The Force Awakens remains the highest-grossing domestic film at $936 million ($2 billion worldwide), but subsequent films saw diminishing returns.
+The Rise of Skywalker earned $1 billion, about half of The Force Awakens.
+This followed Solo: A Star Wars Story, the first Star Wars film to lose money at the box office.
+According to insiders, a succession plan to find her replacement has been underway for a couple of years, but she still does not know when she will step down as the head of Lucasfilm.